 We will allocate you a single room at Boston College accommodation, unless we are otherwise advised.

-We have been allocated rooms at 2000 Commonwealth Avenue, a former apartment building now owned by Boston College.
-Each apartment comes with bedroom, lounge area, bathroom, and possibly a kitchenette (specifics about the kitchenette not available at this time).
-The units are either one or two bedrooms.
 Each spacious bedroom contains two twin beds.
 Again, please let us know if you wish to share a bedroom with someone; otherwise you will have a bedroom to yourself.
 The dorms are air-conditioned.

 Free parking is available in a designated lot at Saint John’s Seminary.